aeonic-mods/nifty/README.md

     - Full mod support: on Forge, uses default item, fluid and FE systems; on Fabric, uses Fabric API transfer systems and Team Reborn's Energy API
     - Also includes abstracted implementations for simple transfer of your own custom types
-- Component UI sytem (InputWidgets) stolen from my API in Logic Networks, which will eventually be swapped to depend on this one
+- Component UI sytem (Gizmos) stolen from my API in Logic Networks, which will eventually be swapped to depend on this one
 - Some rendering helper methods
 - Base blockentity, menu, and block implementations simplifying machine creation